 Q. Explain the various types of ISE Distributed deployment.

 ISE distributed model can be deployed in 3 different ways depending on the scale.

 - Small Network Deployments

 - Large Network Deployments

 Small Network Deployments: A typical small ISE deployment consists of two Cisco ISE nodes with each node running all 3 services on it.
 The primary node provides all the configuration, authentication and policy functions and the secondary node functions as a backup.

 The secondary supports the primary in the event of a loss of connectivity between the network devices and the primary.
 In case if the primary ISE node goes down we need to manually promote Secondary to Primary.

-Q. Which are all the different types of Licenses which we can have on ISE?
+Q. What are all the different types of Licenses that we can have on ISE?